Come Back Mrs. Noah: Development

-The series was originally intended as a vehicle for Mollie Sugden and to take her out of the usual setting she would be in.
-Croft was very worried that others would soon start work on similar projects so he wished to rush it past the BBC as soon as possible.
-He later said that 'It speaks volumes about the flexibility of the BBC at that time ... we rushed it along without any opposition at all.
-One of my concerns, when I spoke to [Head of Comedy] Jimmy Gilbert, was that everyone would soon be trying to do something similar in this area, because "space" was suddenly all the rage, so I was greatly bothered about the danger of duplication.
-So I told him that Jeremy and I had an idea that we really liked, and that we wanted to do a pilot, but that the idea was so "hot" that I'd prefer not to tell him what it was about.
-And Jimmy, to his eternal credit, didn't ask for a script, he didn't question it at all, he just told me to go ahead and do it.'
+The series was originally intended as a vehicle for Mollie Sugden, to take her out of the usual setting she was often cast in.
+Co-writer David Croft was worried that others would soon start work on similar projects, so he rushed the idea past the BBC as soon as he could.
+Speaking to writer and historian Graham McCann years later, Croft recalled: "It speaks volumes about the flexibility of the BBC at that time but we rushed it along without any opposition at all.
+One of my concerns, when I spoke to [Head of Comedy] Jimmy Gilbert, was that everyone would soon be trying to do something similar in this area, because 'space' was suddenly all the rage, so I was greatly bothered about the danger of duplication.
+So I told him that Jeremy and I had an idea that we really liked, and that we wanted to do a pilot, but that the idea was so 'hot' that I'd prefer not to tell him what it was about.
+And Jimmy, to his eternal credit, didn't ask for a script, he didn't question it at all, he just told me to go ahead and do it."

 Production

-David Croft signed up Mollie Sugden as Mrs Noah who had previously appeared on another Croft and Lloyd sitcom Are You Being Served?.
-Also in the series was Ian Lavender who was known for his role as Private Pike in Dad's Army.
-Donald Hewlett and Michael Knowles played physicists Carstairs and Fanshaw, the two were already known to viewers as Colonel Reynolds and Captain Ashwood in the sitcom It Ain't Half Hot Mum.
+David Croft signed up Mollie Sugden as Mrs Noah, in her first sitcom starring role.
+Sugden had previously starred as Mrs Slocombe in the Croft and Lloyd sitcom Are You Being Served?.
+Also in the series was Ian Lavender, who was known for his role as Private Pike in Dad's Army.
+Donald Hewlett and Michael Knowles played physicists Carstairs and Fanshaw; the two were already known to viewers as Colonel Reynolds and Captain Ashwood in the sitcom It Ain't Half Hot Mum.